taksan/grafana-lab/README.md

 - ✅ Monitoring application behavior in real-time

 ### Logs with Loki
-- ✅ Configuring Promtail as a GELF listener
+- ✅ Configuring Grafana Alloy as a GELF listener
 - ✅ Using GELF protocol for structured log shipping
-- ✅ Parsing nested JSON from GELF messages
+- ✅ Parsing nested JSON from GELF messages with Alloy pipelines
 - ✅ Writing LogQL queries for log analysis
 - ✅ Label-based log indexing and filtering
 - ✅ Extracting container metadata from GELF